lex-node/governance/constitution/constitution.md

 * **POKT DevFund Award:** the portion of each POKT Block Reward that is [automatically] allocated to the Council [Smart Contract] [NOTE TO DRAFT: mechanics of how POKT rewards get controlled by Council to be discussed given cross-chain dynamics etc.]
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
-* **Seed Node:** a Node (other than a Valiadtor Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.
+* **Seed Node:** a Node (other than a Validator Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.
 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
 * **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council